 Keep All Your Small Business Tools Under One Roof with HoneyBook

 For any of these industry professionals looking for a comprehensive, dynamic set of small business tools, HoneyBook is a perfect option for you.
-With an all-in-one platform that offers everything from online payment processing to contracts, scheduling to invoices, and other key small business needs, HoneyBook can be a simple and elegant solution to helping your small business grow.
+With an all-in-one platform that offers everything from online payment processing to contracts, scheduling to online invoices, and other key small business needs, HoneyBook can be a simple and elegant solution to helping your small business grow.

 Still weighing your options?